austevick/python-class/topics/getting_started/PITCHME.md

 +++
 ### A Python File
-Python source files use the ".py" extension and are called "modules."
-With a Python module hello.py, the easiest way to run it is with the shell command *python hello.py Alice* which calls the Python interpreter to execute the code in hello.py, passing it the command line argument "Alice"
+With a file called hello.py, the easiest way to run it is with the shell command *python hello.py Alice* which calls the Python interpreter to execute the code in hello.py, passing it the command line argument "Alice"
 ```
 #!/usr/bin/env python
 import sys